quaintm/octopus/README.rst

 In your production environment, make sure the ``OCTOPUS_ENV`` environment variable is set to ``"prod"``.

-Twisted is the production server of choice, so `conda install twisted` is needed before releasing to production.
+Twisted is the production server of choice, so `conda install gevent` is needed before releasing to production.

-To light up the production server, run `python run_prod.py`
+To light up the production server, run `python run_prod.py`.
+The server will light up on localhost:9001

 Shell